Christopher A. Bray

 Christopher A. Bray (born June 29, 1955) is a Vermont businessman and politician.
 A Democrat, he served in the Vermont House of Representatives from 2007 to 2011.
-Since 2013, he has represented the Addison District in the Vermont Senate.
+From 2013 to 2024, he represented the Addison District in the Vermont Senate.

 Early life

 Christopher Austin Bray was born in New Britain, Connecticut on June 29, 1955, a son of Dr. George H. Bray and Gertrude (Austin) Bray.
 He attended the University of Vermont (UVM), from which he graduated in 1977 with a Bachelor of Arts degree in Zoology.
 He received a Master of Arts degree in English from UVM in 1991.
-He later attended the Bread Loaf Writers' Conference at Middlebury College.
-He has also attended courses at Vermont Law School.
+His post-graduate work includes studies with Nobel Laureate Leon N. Cooper at Brown University; Lincoln College, Oxford; and the Bread Loaf Writers' Conference at Middlebury College.
+He enrolled in the Master of Energy and Regulatory Law program at Vermont Law School.

 Career

 Bray was employed as a product development specialist at corporations including National Life of Vermont, IBM, Intel, and Apple Inc. before founding his own business.
 In addition, he taught English at UVM for four years.
 He is the owner of Common Ground Communications, which provides writing, editing and document production services to the book publishing industry and makers of technical products.
 Among the projects on which Bray worked was editing and publishing the autobiography of former governor Jim Douglas, 2014's The Vermont Way.
-In addition, Bray's family operates an 82-acre farm in New Haven, "The Equestry", where they board horses and hounds.

 Bray's civic and local government experience includes the board of directors of the United Way of Addison County, Middlebury Rotary Club, secretary of the Vermont Milk Commission, chairman of the Vermont Rural Economic Development Working Group, Vermont Forestry Study Group, National Conference of State Legislatures Agriculture & Energy Committee, New Haven justice of the peace, and president of the Middlebury Area Land Trust.